supposedly/dialect-museum/README.md

 #### Spare some regular change, sir?

 We're finally getting to the meaty bits.
-The one little fact that makes this entire project tick is that sound changes tend to be two things: **regular** and **indiscriminate**.
+There's one little fact that makes this entire project tick, and it's that sound changes tend to be two things: **regular** and **indiscriminate**.
 Generally, when a sound change happens, it doesn't just affect individual sounds in random words — it wipes out the entire language in one go.
 Any word that has the same sound in the right spot feels the burn.

-When you're looking at words that different accents pronounce in their own ways, each word is a testimony to exactly what sound changes each accent has undergone since the time when there weren't any accents.
-Any other words in the language that have the same sounds will reflect those sound changes, too, barring a few exceptions.
-What that means is that, if you gather up enough words and figure out enough sound-change relationships, you can (theoretically) be–kind–rewind the whole entire language back to that (theoretical) stage where there (theoretically) weren't any accents at all.
-Plus, once you've gotten there manually, you can apply literally any accent's sound-change rules to automatically determine how a particular word or phrase would sound in it.
-Sound good?
+When you're looking at words that different accents of a language pronounce in their own ways, each word is a testimony to exactly what sound changes each accent has undergone since the instant it split off from all the rest.
+Almost any other word in the language that has the same sounds will reflect those sound changes in that accent, too.
+What that means is that, if you gather up enough words and figure out enough sound-change relationships between accents, you can (theoretically) be–kind–rewind the whole entire language back to that (theoretical) stage where there (theoretically) weren't any accents at all.
+Plus, once you've gotten to that (theoretical) rewinded stage of the language, you can fast-forward it using **any** accent's sound-change rules to get an idea of how a word might sound in any accent whatsoever.

 ### Running it home

 Let's try applying what we know now to our dictionary problem.

-If both pronunciations of "her" are related by a rule that applies consistently to our entire language, we should just be able to get our program to know that rule for us instead of having to bother ourselves with it.
+If both pronunciations of "her" are related by a rule that applies consistently to our entire language, we should just be able to get our program to "know" that rule for us instead of having to bother ourselves with it.
 That way, instead of forcing ourselves to write out both `/həː/` and `/həɹ/` (for example), we could just...

 1. Start with one single original form.
-This is gonna be a form that has an R sound.
+For the word "her", this is gonna be a form that has an R sound.
-2. Pass that OG form off to our software.
+3. Pass that OG form off to our software.
 Teach it the rule we've come up with: in some accents, the R sound disappears at the end of a word or syllable.
 3. Have it automatically generate our different forms for us.
-Brew an instant coffee in the meantime (a really instant coffee)
+Brew an instant coffee in the meantime (a really instant coffee).

 And that's it!
 It's not that much of a timesave for only two forms like `/həː/` and `/həɹ/`, sure, but remember that one of our original plans was to expand our operations to all sorts of different accents worldwide.
 This lets us get there both efficiently and scalably.
-Instead of having to remember all of the different vowel–consonant combos and punch them in manually, we can just teach our program the set of sound-change rules we already know, and make it generate all of the different forms we need for us.
+Instead of having to remember all of the word's different vowel–consonant combos and punch them in manually, we can just teach our program the set of sound-change rules we already know, and make it generate all of the different forms we need for us.